Installing DataStax Enterprise using GUI or Text mode

 DataStax Enterprise production installation or upgrade on any Linux-based platform using a graphical or text interface.

 - Root or sudo access when installing as a system service, and if installing missing system dependencies.

 - Latest version of Oracle Java SE Runtime Environment 7, not OpenJDK.
-See Installing the Oracle JRE.
+See Installing Oracle JDK.

 - RedHat-compatible distributions require EPEL (Extra Packages for Enterprise Linux).
 For RHEL 5.x, see Installing EPEL on RHEL OS 5.x.

 - If installing on a 64-bit Oracle Linux distribution, first install the 32-bit versions of glibc libraries.